Best Microcontroller Projects

 7 Control

-Note: Addresses 0x08 to 0xf3 are user RAM and if you use a backup battery these are then non volatile ram i.e. they will save their contents after the power is off - so you have an extra 56 bytes of ram to play with!
+Note: Addresses 0x08 to 0xf3 are user RAM and if you use a backup battery these are then non volatile ram i.e. they will save their contents after the power is off - so you have an extra 56 bytes of ram to play with! less the one used for storing the year high digits at 0x20- you could change this to not use the RAM but it is also used as an initialisation check - see the code.

 Note: Address 3f is used in this project as a check to see if the clock needs initialising and to store the upper year digit (for easier coding).

-In the same way as the I2C pins you need to add a pull-up to V+ at the SQW/OUT pin to see any output signal as it is an open drain output!
+In the same way as the I2C pins you need to add a pull-up to V+ at the SQW/OUT pin to see any output signal as it is an open drain output! or as in this circuit, an LED and 470R resistor are connected in series and to the +5V power.
+The other end goes to the SWQ/OUT pin of the DS1307.

 There are two specific 'gotcha' type controls embedded in the addresses which make using the chip slightly more complicated.

 The most important is the Clock Halt Bit (CH) which is bit 7 of address 0.
-This is the regeister that controls 'seconds' and the CH bit has to be preserved otherwise the chip stops the clock.
+This is the register that controls 'seconds' and the CH bit has to be preserved otherwise the chip stops the clock.
 Writing zero to this bit resets the CH bit so that the clock runs.

-You have to reset the CH bit to zero to let the chip operate!
+Note: You have to reset the CH bit to zero to let the chip operate!

-Real Time Clock IC DS1307 : 24/12 Hour control
+DS1307 24/12 Hour control

 The second is the 24/12 hour control which is bit 6 of address 2.
 It is set high for 12 hour mode and low for 24 hour mode.
+In this project it is set low for 24 hour mode.

-Surprisingly making an accurate 32kHz oscillator is a difficult task (much more than a high speed oscillator e.g. a Mhz crystal oscillator).
+Surprisingly making an accurate 32kHz oscillator is a difficult task (much more than a high speed oscillator e.g. a MHz crystal oscillator).
 This is because low speed oscillator drivers are designed for low power operation.
 That means high impedance and therefore low current which makes the driver extremely sensitive to noise (or any nearby signals which can capacitively couple to the crystal wire).

 Using the DS1307 lets you put the crystal in the least noisy part of the board.
 In addition it sets the crystal load capacitance which is critical in making the crystal oscillate at exactly 32kHz - controlling its initial error i.e. for the specified ppm error value the load capacitance must be exact.